-The Corporate Services Group Manager, now the Executive Director of Communities (the "Monitoring Officer") has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
+The Corporate Services Group Manager, and the Executive Director of Communities (who both carried out the role of the "Monitoring Officer" during this year) has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
 The Constitution underwent a revision in 2016/17 and the new version, which was actively reviewed by Members, was approved by Council on 24 May 2016.